pveber/morse/paper/paper.md

 All functions in package `morse` can be used without a deep knowledge of their underlying probabilistic model or inference methods.
 Rather, they were designed to behave as well as possible, without requiring the user to provide values for some parameters.
 Nevertheless, models implemented in `morse` can also be used as a first step to tailor new models for more specific situations.

-Note that package `morse` benefits from a web interface, MOSAIC, from which the same analyses can be reproduced directly on-line without having to implement in `R` programming.
+Note that package `morse` benefits from a web interface, MOSAIC, from which the same analyses can be reproduced directly on-line without having to implement them directly in `R` programming.
 MOSAIC is freely available at [https://mosaic.univ-lyon1.fr/](https://mosaic.univ-lyon1.fr/) [@Charles2017] (Figure \ref{fig:mosaic}).

 ![Homepage of the MOSAIC web platform (https://mosaic.univ-lyon1.fr/)..\label{fig:mosaic}](figures/mosaic.png)